DFE-Digital/dsi-platform/README.md

 This repository contains the .NET version of the DfE Sign-in platform.Sign-in solution.

+## Working on PowerShell scripts locally

+The official Microsoft PowerShell extension can be used to ensure automatic formatting and code analysis when using Visual Studio Code.

-# Running PowerShell tests locally
+### Running PowerShell tests locally

 1. Install the [Pester](https://pester.dev/) tooling.